nus-cs2103/website-base/admin/appendixB-policies.md

 <div id="policy-responseTime">

-==Normally, the prof will respond within 24 hours== if it was an email sent to the prof or a forum post directed at the prof. If you don't get a response within that time, ==please feel free to remind the prof==.
+**Normally, the prof will respond within 24 hours** if it was an email sent to the prof or a forum post directed at the prof. If you don't get a response within that time, **please feel free to remind the prof**.
 It is likely that the prof did not notice your post or the email got stuck somewhere.

 Similarly we expect you to check email regularly and respond to emails written to you personally (not mass email) promptly.